Green Stormwater Infrastructure

 - Bump-out bioretention/rain garden

 - Permeable pavement

 Green Raleigh Review

 Green Raleigh Review is a convenient way to make land development more environmentally friendly.
 Through this process, you can easily add GSI features and energy efficient practices to your site plan.
 This new process works with site review, bundled site review, and building plans express commercial review.
-Plans are now benig accepted as of October 8.
+Plans are now being accepted as of October 8, 2018.

-On March 7, Raleigh Stormwater received WakeUP Wake County's 2017 Leadership Award for leading efforts in developing and implementing the City's GSI initiative.
+In March 2018, we received WakeUP Wake County's 2017 Leadership Award for leading efforts in developing and implementing the City's GSI initiative.
 The award was received by Blair Hinkle, PE, Assistant Director for the Engineering Services Department and Kevin Boyer, PE, Stormwater Quality Manager for the Stormwater Management Division.